JanaCX/MalariaDeathsApp/README.md

 For more information about advances in Malaria, trends, control, diagnosis and treatment, consult the [Global Health Observatory] [2]

 ### The Server
 Once the entire databse (2000-2012) is read, the app subsets the data isolating only the desired year.
-This first subset is used to claculate the yearly summary.
+This first subset is used to calculate the yearly summary.

 A second subset is taken based on the selected threshold, this subset is passed to the plot and talbe sections.